What Will The Recall Election Ballot Have On It?

 All California active registered voters will receive a vote-by-mail ballot for the September 14, 2021 recall election.
-Your county elections office will begin mailing ballots by August 16, 2021.READ MORE: Robert F. Kennedy’s Widow Does Not Want His Killer Paroled
+Your county elections office will begin mailing ballots by August 16, 2021.READ MORE: California Recall: Newsom Seeks To Bolster Support Among Latino Voters With 1 Week To Go

 The recall ballot will ask two questions: 1) Do you want to recall Governor Newsom?
 And 2) if the governor is recalled, who do you want to replace him?